samwelwayne266-coder/Neural-OS/README.md

 ---

 > [!IMPORTANT]
-> ### [The github page](https://samwelwayne266-coder.github.io/Neural-OS/) is only for display purposes other features may or may not work follow the instructions that follow to unlock all potentials
+> ### [The github page](https://samwelwayne266-coder.github.io/Neural-OS/) is only for display purposes other features may or may not work.
+Follow the instructions that follow to unlock all features

 ---